davidebreso/gem-dev/desktop/readme.txt

 Release 3.2.5 Changes (most recent at the top)
 ===============================================================================

+* Mixed-memory model build.
+This build keeps all functionalities with a memory footprint that is smaller than the Pacific C's small-model build.

 * Code is now compiled with Open Watcom v2 on MacOS Big Sur.
 "Show Content" is disabled on the small-model desktop.
 Function that calls DOS interrrupts have been rewritten in ASM to keep the code segment below the 64K limit.